 The dynamic performers bring their experience on Broadway, national tours, international tours, film, and television to this rural setting.
 Although these evenings are billed as concerts, each follows a theme, and the end result an outstanding slice of Broadway musical theater.

-Fantastical Family Night: July 14-15 — Enjoy an extraordinary summer tradition featuring Broadway, Disney, and everything In between.
+Fantastical Family Night: July 13-14 — An inspirational evening of music and dance filled with Broadway, Disney, and everything in between.

 Pre-show picnicking (outside the winery ruins) begins at 5 p.m., with food trucks on site offering a range of cusines (or bring your own picnic).
-Performances inside the ruins starting at 7:30 p.m.
+Performances inside the ruins start at 7:30 p.m.
 Seating is on folding chairs (VIP and premium seats have cushions) inside the winery ruins.

 Transcendence Theatre Company, 877-424-1414.